 Is Fathom Analytics CCPA compliant?

-“De-identified” means information that cannot reasonably identify, relate to, describe, be capable of being associated with, or be linked, directly or indirectly, to a particular consumer, provided that a business that uses de-identified information:
+… information that cannot reasonably identify relate to, describe, be capable of being associated with, or be linked, directly or indirectly, to a particular consumer, provided that a business that uses de-identified information:

 - Has implemented business processes to prevent inadvertent release of de-identified information.

-- Does not attempt to reidentify the information.
+- Makes no attempt to re-identify the information.

-Fathom collects an absolutely minimal amount of personal information.
-We process the IP Address, keep it in our access logs (which are automatically deleted after 24 hours), and then we de-identify the data.
-We never want to tie IP Address behaviour to actual individuals, so we don’t keep that data.
-You can read more about this in our Data Journey.
-Unlike most analytics companies, we aren’t interested in identifying individuals, and we’ve got deidentification built into the core of our software.
+You can read more about our technical setup in our data journey.
+Unlike most analytics companies, we aren’t interested in identifying individuals, and we’ve got de-identification built into the core of our software.
 Digital privacy is our number one priority.